 When growing columbine from seed you never know what you're going to get, but I've never met one I didn't like.

 Virginia Bluebells are such a soft heavenly shade of blue.
 We used to see huge clumps of these in the river bottoms when we lived for three years in western Pennsylvania.
 They were gorgeous.
 I have only one clump in the garden this year but this flower is so lovely that a little or a lot doesn't really matter.

 This Common Lilac was supposed to be white (it was free, obtained in a trade), but to be truthful I'm happy that it's lavender.
-Even happier that it's actually thriving, tucked as it is in a damp spot beside a rugosa.
+Even happier and surprised that it's actually thriving, tucked as it is in a damp spot beside a rugosa.
 Common Lilacs are notorious for not doing well here.
 I love that lilac fragrance.

 I hope your spring is likewise full of good surprises!